Iran's Book of the Year Awards

-Iran's Book of the Year Awards is an annual award about books in categories of religion, social sciences, language, applied sciences, art and literature.
+Iran's Book of the Year Awards is an annual award for books in categories of religion, social sciences, language, applied sciences, art and literature.

 It is the most prestigious book award in Iran and is granted by the Iranian president during a ceremony.

 History

-This award was founded in 1953 and it was awarded by Mohammad Reza Pahlavi during the ceremony Salam Nowrouz.
-Granting this award after the Islamic Revolution was revived in 1983.
+This award was established in 1953.
+It was presented by Mohammad Reza Pahlavi at the Salam Nowrouz ceremony.
+Granting this award was revived in 1983, after the Iranian revolution.